Cedar Point retiring Top Thrill Dragster

 They said they’ll share more details at a later date.

-The ride has been closed since August 2021 after a 44-year-old woman was hit by a metal object while waiting in line.
+The world’s second tallest roller coaster has been closed since August 2021 after a 44-year-old woman was hit by a metal object while waiting in line.

 The woman suffered severe injuries and was taken to the hospital.
 There is still no word on her current condition.